-93. (1) A locked cabinet or a locked container suitable for Medistoring medicines and the medical stores shall be well ventilated and fitted in a place in the crew area for the ship which -

-- (a) is always dry;

-- (b) is readily accessible from (but not sited in) the permanent or temporary hospital; and

-- (c) is not subject to abnormal heat.
+- 93. (1) A locked cabinet or a locked container suitable for storing medicines and the medical stores shall be well ventilated and fitted in a place in the crew area for the ship which - - (a) is always dry; - (b) is readily accessible from the permanent or temporary hospital; and - (c) is not subject to abnormal heat.